JOURNAL OF INTERDISCIPLINARY STUDIES

 The Journal of Interdisciplinary Studies is a peer-reviewed publication that welcomes manuscripts addressing a yearly theme broadly conceived.
 Articles should demonstrate an interest in interdisciplinary concerns, where substance guides appropriate methodology(ies), with interdisciplinary engagement sought not for its own sake but rather for shedding new light or offering new insight.

 Please follow these style and format guidelines:

 - Articles should be 15-25 pages (ca. 5,000-7,500 words), double-spaced, Times New Roman 12 pt. font preferred.

-- JIS aspires to synergy, synthesis, and cumulative knowledge, if not wisdom.
+- JIS aspires to synergy, synthesis, and cumulative knowledge, and wisdom.
 Hence, we encourage authors to build on, and connect with, relevant ideas and articles in previous JIS issues.

 - The title of the essay and descriptive section titles should be in CAPITAL LETTERS, centered on the page (No Bold).

 - Use TAB key at the beginning of each paragraph; NOT soft spaces.
-Within a paragraph, insert TWO (2) soft spaces (not 1) before starting a new sentence.
+Within a paragraph, insert 2 soft spaces (not 1) before starting a new sentence.

 - As a rule, use DOUBLE-QUOTATION marks.
 SINGLE-QUOTATION marks should only occur within DOUBLE-QUOTATION marks.

-- No bold or underline; instead, use italics to highlight books, journal titles, foreign words, or to add emphasis to words (the latter should be used sparingly: if everything is emphasized, nothing is).
+- No bold or underline; use italics to highlight books, journal titles, foreign words, or to add emphasis to words (the latter should be used sparingly: if everything is emphasized, nothing is).